irfanfauzi170845/Chart_testing/README.md

 Generating Report

-testing in jest, we can straight to get report from file jest_html_reporters.html. from that file we can see dashboar of our result testing to meka report.
+testing in jest, we can straight to get report from file jest_html_reporters.html. from that file we can see dashboard of our result testing.

 ---------------------